Quasi-Characters for three-character Rational Conformal Field Theories

 \section{Introduction}

-The holomorphic modular bootstrap aims to classify two-dimensional Rational Conformal Field Theories (RCFTs) -- these are two-dimensional CFTs with a finite number of primaries.
+The holomorphic modular bootstrap aims to classify two-dimensional Rational Conformal Field Theories (RCFTs) -- these are two-dimensional CFTs with a finite number of primaries\cite{Anderson:1987ge}.
 It can happen that the distinct primaries have the same character.
-Thus the number of characters of an RCFT (which we denote by $n$) can be less than the number of primaries.
-This approach began with the work of Mathur, Mukhi and Sen (MMS) in the late 80s where they mapped this problem to one of solving Modular Linear Differential Equations(MLDE)\cite{Mathur:1988na,Mathur:1988gt,Naculich:1988xv}.
-A second parameter, the Wronskian index which we denote by $\ell$, appears in this approach.
+Thus the number of characters of an RCFT (which we denote by $n$) can be less than the number of primaries\footnote{ For instance, in the case of WZW models, this can happen due to an outer automorphism of the associated Dynkin diagram.
+In the case of $SO(8)_1$, one has a triality that relates the vector and two spinor characters.
+This theory has four primaries but only two distinct characters.} This approach began with the work of Mathur, Mukhi and Sen (MMS) in the late 80s where they mapped this problem to one of solving Modular Linear Differential Equations(MLDE)\cite{Mathur:1988na,Mathur:1988gt,Naculich:1988xv}.
+A second parameter, the Wronskian index (which we denote by $\ell$) captures the pole structure of the MLDE.
 The difficulty of this classification increases as the number of characters as well as the Wronskian index increases.
 However, when the number of characters, Wronskian index as well as central charge are all small, this problem is somewhat tractable.

 Not unexpectedly, the case of one and two character theories has seen the most progress.
-For one-character theories, the central charge is necessarily a multiple of $8$.
+For one-character bosonic RCFTs, the central charge is necessarily a multiple of $8$.
+This is not true for fermionic RCFTs\cite{Bae:2020xzl}.
 There is a unique RCFT at $c=8$, the $E_8$ Kac-Moody Lie algebra at level one, two at $c=16$ and $71$ at $c=24$\cite{Schellekens:1992db}.
 The numbers increase tremendously when $c>24$\cite{King:2003}.
-For two-character theories, the Wronskian index is even and non-negative.
+For two-character theories, the Wronskian index is even and non-negative\cite{Naculich:1988xv}.
 The ones with $\ell=0,2,4$ have been completely classified.
 More recently, the ones with two primaries, $\ell\geq6$ and $c<25$ have also been classified\cite{Hampapura:2015cea,Mukhi:2022bte}.

 The MLDE approach has been used to classify three-character theories.
-In particular, admissible characters with Wronskian index $\ell=0,3$ have been constructed\cite{Das:2021uvd,Gowdigere:2023xnm}.
-For central charges $c\leq 24$, the unitary RCFTs with vanishing Wronskian index have also been determined\cite{Das:2022uoe}.
+In particular, admissible characters with Wronskian index $\ell=0,3$ have been constructed\cite{Das:2021uvd,Kaidi:2021ent,Bae:2021mej,Gowdigere:2023xnm}.
+For central charges $c\leq 24$, the unitary RCFTs with vanishing Wronskian index have also been determined\cite{Das:2022uoe}(see also \cite{Duan:2022ltz}).
 However, when the Wronskian index is 3, it is not known whether the admissible characters that have been found are those of RCFTs.